-Kerry Newberry is a writer based in Portland, Oregon, where she chases stories about people through food, wine, agriculture and travel.
-In pursuit of research, you can spy her on a truffle hunt with chefs, in a skiff with oyster farmers off the Oregon coast or trekking through vineyards in Galicia, Spain.
+Kerry Newberry is a writer based in Portland, Oregon, where she chases stories about people through the lens of food, wine, farming, and travel.
+Her research has taken her hiking on a truffle hunt with chefs, cruising in a skiff with oyster farmers off the Oregon coast and trekking through vineyards in Galicia, Spain.

-Her work has appeared in dozens of publications, including FOUR Magazine, Edible Portland, The Oregonian’s MIX Magazine, Forbes, Fodor’s Travel Publications, Civil Eats, Oregon Public Broadcasting, Wine & Spirits Magazine, SIP Northwest and more.
+Her writing has been featured in dozens of publications, including Alaska Beyond, Travel Oregon, Sunset, Edible Portland, The Oregonian’s MIX Magazine, Forbes, Fodor’s Travel Publications, Civil Eats, Oregon Public Broadcasting, Wine & Spirits Magazine, SIP Northwest and more.

 She holds a master’s degree in Educational Leadership for Sustainability from Portland State University and has studied with the Wine & Spirit Education Trust.
 Her writing has been recognized with multiple awards and fellowships by Les Dames d’ Escoffier International, Edible Communities and the Symposium for Professional Wine Writers.
 In 2011, she was awarded the Apicius Scholarship for Voice and Food Writing at the Greenbrier Symposium for Professional Food Writers.